| Previous Page | Next Page | Index

 9 Jun 1800 captured the French privateer Hirondelle on the Leeward Island station.

-Portsmouth 6 Feb 1811 Fitting for the West Indies.
+6 Feb 1811 fitting at Portsmouth for the West Indies.

-Portsmouth 20 Feb 1811 Gave instructions to the West India convoy, but detained as more ships are expected from the Downs.
+20 Feb 1811 gave instructions at Spithead to the West India convoy, but detained as more ships are expected from the Downs.

-Portsmouth 11 Apr 1811 Arrived from convoy duties.
+11 Apr 1811 arrived Portsmouth from convoy duties.

 2-3 Feb 1812 off what is now Haiti, captured the pirate ship Améthyste, late French frigate Félicité